Skip to Content

 Which DAIRY FREE MILK TO USE

-You can use any preferred unsweetened dairy free milk.
+This recipe uses water, but you can use any preferred unsweetened dairy free milk.

 I use coconut milk because I already have a can open when making dairy free green bean casserole.